smallstep/hello-mtls/docs/kafka/topics/server_auth.md

 The JKS keystore uses a proprietary format.
 It is recommended to migrate to PKCS12 which is an industry standard format using "keytool -importkeystore -srckeystore server.p12 -destkeystore kafka.server.keystore.jks -srcstoretype pkcs12".
 ```

 You'll also need a trust store in JKS format containing the root certificate from your CA. Kafka brokers will use this trust store to make sure certificates presented by clients and other brokers were signed by your CA. Create the password and agree to trust your CA certificate (type "yes").
-Hold onto thie password for this one as well.
+Hold onto this password for this one as well.

 ```shell-session
 $ keytool -keystore kafka.server.truststore.jks -alias CARoot -import -file {{ ca_cert }}